DeniCastro/CompSciAEA/15-Writing and amending algorithms.md

 ### Example 1: Valid Input (15 Tickets)
 ```
 Enter the number of tickets: 15
+If the tickets are 20$ and 15 * 20 = 300
+300 is multiplied by the discount (300 * 0,10), which totalizes 30
+Then you subtract 300 (initially the full price) by the discount (30)
 Total cost: $270.0
 ```